 5. Giralda Plaza

 If you're looking for a quiet and relaxing family hangout with some shopping, check out Giralda Plaza.
-This is a place where you can hang out within Miami, minus the crowds.
+This is a place where you can hang out in Miami, minus the crowds.

-Situated at Giralda Ave, Coral Gables, this plaza offers lots of shops and seating as you pass through the brick walkways.
+Situated at Giralda Ave, Coral Gables, this plaza offers many shops and seating as you pass through the brick walkways.

 Thanks to the Umbrella Sky set up a few years ago, art installations are also popular.
-You can find live musical performances and outdoor screenings of family-friendly movies on weekends.
+On weekends, you can find live musical performances and outdoor screenings of family-friendly movies.

 6. Soundscape Park